KRaikk/leaflet-markercluster-rails/README.md

     leaflet.markercluster.css
     leaflet.markercluster.default.css

-To use these in a Rails app, add the following to application.css or application.css.scss
+To use these in a Rails app, add the following to application.css

-    //= require leaflet.markercluster
+    *= require leaflet.markercluster
-    //= require leaflet.markercluster.default
+    *= require leaflet.markercluster.default

 and add the following to application.js